Certified Nurse Midwife Jobs in USA with Visa Sponsorship

 Does my Master of Science in Nurse-Midwifery qualify for H-1B specialty occupation requirements?

-Yes, the MSN in Nurse-Midwifery typically meets H-1B requirements since certified nurse midwife positions specifically require this advanced degree.
+Yes, the MSN in Nurse-Midwifery typically meets H-1B visa requirements since certified nurse midwife positions specifically require this advanced degree.
 USCIS recognizes midwifery as requiring specialized knowledge that directly relates to the educational requirement, making approval rates relatively strong for properly documented cases.

 Can I get visa sponsorship if my nursing degree is from outside the U.S.?